Engine oil has three important jobs in the marine diesel engine.

 In the last twenty or so years, diesel engines for road vehicles have undergone tremendous engineering advances in both power output and efficiency.
 Engine oil has changed to keep abreast of these changes with semi-synthetic and fully-synthetic engine oils allowing engines to run hotter and work with tighter tolerances than ever before.
 However, what’s great for your car engine might not be any good for your yacht engine.
 The engines currently powering our fleet of small yachts were actually designed a number of years ago to power industrial machinery.
 Other companies then “marinised” these engines for use in salt-water environments.
 There is much evidence that these older, simpler designs of diesel engines do not work well with newer synthetic engine oils.

 Simply put, old diesel engines were designed to work with mineral oil and using anything else can, in certain conditions, cause damage to your engine (such as bore polishing – see below).
 Most older marine diesels (Yanmar, Penta, Bukh etc) were supplied specifying that API-CD oil should be used.
 According to API, this oil specification is now obsolete but it is still (just about) possible to buy mineral oil of this spec.
-Some folk wouldn’t use anything other than the brand named oils from Shell, Castrol, Mobil etc. Shell Helix is well regarded by many.
-Other yacht owners are very happy with this cheap and cheerful alternative by Mannol.
-Both are available on Amazon.
+Some folk wouldn’t use anything other than the brand named oils from Shell, Castrol (GTX is a well regarded mineral oil), Mobil etc. Shell Helix is well regarded by many.
+Other yacht owners are very happy with a cheap and cheerful alternative by Mannol.
+Both are widely available at auto stores and online.
+[Click here to see the current price of Castrol GTX on Amazon.com]

 The grading system for engine oil consists of two numbers, both of which refer to the viscosity (or thickness) of the oil.
 Marine diesel engines often specify oil graded at 15W40.
 This signifies a multi-grade oil which, when cold, has the same low viscosity as Grade 15W “winter” oil.
 This will help with cold starting and help coat the engine parts when the engine is cold.
 However, when the engine has warmed up to its operating temperature, the oil’s viscosity will equal that of a thicker Grade 40 oil.
 This helps reduce wear by providing suitable lubrication.
 Generally, this type of multi-grade oil is suitable for marine diesel engines.